gsavopul/utilities/README.md

 **space2Underscore.cpp**

 When executed in a directory, this small program converts every white character in the filenames to an underscore.
 The process is non recursive.
-It uses _Boost filesystem_ and _Boost string algorithms_.
+It uses _Boost filesystem_, _Boost string algorithms_ and _Boost program options_.
+Accepts the flags -h(elp), -r(everse) and -c(haracter) + value.
 One way to compile and run it is through the run script with the -b flag.
-The program can also convert underscores to spaces using the -r or -R command line option.

 **transformFileNames.cpp**